telerik/kendo-ui-core/docs/controls/barcodes/barcode/overview.md

 # Barcode Overview

 The [Kendo UI Barcode widget](http://demos.telerik.com/kendo-ui/barcode/index) is used to represent data in a machine-readable format.
-All graphics are rendered on the client using [Scalable Vector Graphics (SVG)](http://www.w3.org/Graphics/SVG/) with a fallback to [Vector Markup Language (VML)](https://en.wikipedia.org/wiki/Vector_Markup_Language) for legacy browsers.
+All graphics are rendered on the client using [Scalable Vector Graphics (SVG)](http://www.w3.org/Graphics/SVG/).

 ## Getting Started